David S. Bredt

 David S. Bredt is an American molecular neuroscientist.

-About

 After studies in chemistry at Princeton, Bredt studied medicine at Johns Hopkins School of Medicine where he obtained M.D and Ph.D degrees.
 He was a student of Solomon H. Snyder, with whom he also co-authored several widely cited papers.

 He worked as a postdoctoral fellow in the Department of Neuroscience at Johns Hopkins from 1993 to 1994.
 He became a 1995 Searle scholar, and received a 1997 Beckman Young Investigators Award.

 He worked at the University of California, San Francisco Medical school from 1994 to 2004, first as an assistant professor, later as professor of physiology.